kimtth/awesome-azure-openai-llm/README.md

 ### **Semantic Kernel**

 - Microsoft LangChain Library supports C# and Python and offers several features, some of which are still in development and may be unclear on how to implement.
 However, it is simple, stable, and faster than Python-based open-source software.
 The features listed on the link include: [Semantic Kernel Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) / doc:[ref](https://learn.microsoft.com/en-us/semantic-kernel) / blog:[ref](https://devblogs.microsoft.com/semantic-kernel/) / [git](https://aka.ms/sk/repo) [Feb 2023]
+- .NET Semantic Kernel SDK: 1.
+Renamed packages and classes that used the term “Skill” to now use “Plugin”.
+2. OpenAI specific in Semantic Kernel core to be AI service agnostic 3.
+Consolidated our planner implementations into a single package [ref](https://devblogs.microsoft.com/semantic-kernel/introducing-the-v1-0-0-beta1-for-the-net-semantic-kernel-sdk/) [10 Oct 2023]
+- Road to v1.0 for the Python Semantic Kernel SDK [ref](https://devblogs.microsoft.com/semantic-kernel/road-to-v1-0-for-the-python-semantic-kernel-sdk/) [23 Jan 2024] [backlog](https://github.com/orgs/microsoft/projects/866/views/3?sliceBy%5Bvalue%5D=python)
+- Agent Framework: A module for AI agents, and agentic patterns / Process Framework: A module for creating a structured sequence of activities or tasks.
+[Oct 2024]

 <!-- <img src="files/mind-and-body-of-semantic-kernel.png" alt="sk" width="130"/> -->
 <!-- <img src="files/sk-flow.png" alt="sk" width="500"/> -->